-It is worth noting that this D7.4 has been done in parallel with D7.3 - Business Plan.
+It is worth noting that this D7.7 was done in parallel with D7.3 - Business Plan.
 This Business Plan presented in D7.3 will provide a description of the marketable outputs, a market study, and the business model for some of the marketable results of the project and the business projections.

-Consequently, the purpose of the Exploitation Plan presented in this D7.4 is:
+Consequently, the purpose of the Exploitation Plan presented in this D7.7 is: